 “Someone is trying to derail me then,” he said.
 “I am always careful.
 I don’t make mistakes, especially of this magnitude.”

-“Why would anyone do that to you, James?” the owner asked.
-“Instead of you accepting responsibility for your mistakes, you are pointing the blame at someone else.
+“Why would anyone do that to you, James?”
+Mr. Arlington asked.
+“Instead of accepting responsibility for your mistakes, you are pointing the blame at someone else.
 This is unacceptable.
 You cost this company and me a great deal of money because of your stupidity.
 I want you to pack up your things and leave.
 You are fired!”

 Diego’s lip drew back in a weird, evil smile.
 His heart rejoiced upon hearing it.
-He finally got rid of James.
+He had finally gotten rid of James.

 “But, sir,” James tried to reason with his boss.